 Is supplied by the manufacturer of any product within the scope of the regulation and provides information about the energy performance of that product.

 A polytetrafluoroethylene film for use in sealing pipe threads.
 It is also called Plumber's tape or Teflon tape.

-A valve that can be closed to stop the flow or opened to allow the flow.
+A valve that can be closed to stop the flow of water or open to allow the flow.
 These valves are designed to control the water supply to your faucets, dishwasher, and refrigerator water lines.